za0888/eshop/app/About/conception.md

 restrictions:
 order only for guests

-Diffirent  prefix & dir for guests and employies
+Diffirent  prefix & dir for guests and managers and Boss
 ----------------
-monitor for general manage:
+monitor for general boss:
 state of orders,
 state of stocks
 ________________